syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Sample-Creator.md

-The Syncfusion Sample Creator can be split as follows,

 ### Controls Selection

  Listed here are the Syncfusion ASP.NET MVC controls so you can choose the required controls.
+And the controls are grouped product wise.